monashcode/show-your-emotions-with-rekognition/README.md

 # Getting Started: Show your emotions with AWS Rekognition
 ![Diagram](https://github.com/melbourne-cloudtools-meetup/show-your-emotions-with-rekognition/blob/ALL_STEPS/repoImages/Banner.png?raw=true)
 ### What is this?
-This is the <b>Show your emotions with Rekognition</b> repository as part of the event organised by the [Melbourne AWS Programming and Tools Meetup](https://www.meetup.com/Melbourne-AWS-Programming-and-Tools-Meetup/events/261692367/).
+This is the <b>Show your emotions with Rekognition</b> repository for the NAB x MAC x diversIT event.

- - This repository contains instructions and code to build your first AWS Rekognition application with python and Cloud9 IDE hosted on AWS.
+ - This repository contains instructions and code to build your first AWS Rekognition application with Python and Cloud9 IDE hosted on AWS.
  - It is split up into 5 Steps, each containing instructions to get your first Rekognition project to work.
  - Step 5 is the option to go serverless via putting code into a AWS Lambda function which is triggered by S3 events.
 ### What is Rekognition?